madebyollin/maple-diffusion/README.md

 * https://github.com/mortenjust/maple-diffusion/ is a fork with several improvements

+# Device Requirements

+Maple Diffusion should run on any Apple Silicon Mac (M1, M2, etc.).
+Intel macs seem to not support Float16 or something.

+Maple Diffusion should run on any iOS device with [sufficient RAM](https://blakespot.com/ios_device_specifications_grid.html) (≥6144MB RAM definitely works; 4096MB *might* but I wouldn't bet on it; anything lower than that won't work).
+Recent iPads should work out of the box; recent iPhones should work if you can get the `Increase Memory Limit` capability working (to unlock 4GB of RAM).

+iOS 16.1 (beta) is reportedly broken and always generating a gray image :(

 # Usage

-Maple Diffusion should run on any recent Mac, or any iOS device with [sufficient RAM](https://blakespot.com/ios_device_specifications_grid.html) (≥6144MB RAM definitely works; 4096MB *might* but I wouldn't bet on it; anything lower than that won't work).

 To build and run Maple Diffusion:

-1. Download a Stable Diffusion model checkpoint ([`sd-v1-4.ckpt`](https://huggingface.co/CompVis/stable-diffusion-v1-4), or some derivation thereof)
+1. Download a Stable Diffusion PyTorch model checkpoint ([`sd-v1-4.ckpt`](https://huggingface.co/CompVis/stable-diffusion-v1-4), or some derivation thereof)

 2. Download this repo